JinchengBai/sparse-variational-bnn/README.md

 # sparse-variational-bnn
-Code for Efficient Variational Inference for Sparse Deep Learning with Theoretical Guarantee (NeurIPS 20)
+This repository is the official implementation of Efficient Variational Inference for Sparse Deep Learning with Theoretical Guarantee (NeurIPS 2020).